How to Become a Police Officer in Oklahoma City

 Oklahoma City Police Officer Requirements

-To apply for a position with the OKCPD hopeful new police officers must first complete an application.
-Those with the right qualifications will be invited to take the physical fitness and aptitude tests.
+The first step to becoming an OKCPD recruit is submitting an application.
+Those with the right qualifications will be invited to take the physical fitness and written aptitude tests.
 To advance in the process, a candidate must meet the minimum fitness standards and pass the written test with a score of at least 70%.
 The tests are followed by a personal history questionnaire, a personality assessment, polygraph examination, and extensive background investigation.
-The lucky candidates that make it this far are medically and psychologically evaluated before being admitted to the OKCPD Academy for basic training.
+Candidates who make it to the final stages are medically and psychologically evaluated before being admitted to the OKCPD Academy for basic training.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
 If you are ready to apply now, find specific application information at Oklahoma City Police Department – Recruitment.

 New recruits offered employment by the OKCPD must complete 28 weeks of basic training at the non-residential Oklahoma City Police Department Academy.
 Recruits are provided with uniforms and equipment at no charge and are paid as trainees for the duration of the program.
 Topics covered in the academy include patrol tactics, criminal law, and the principles of investigation.
 Once recruit training is completed, police officer candidates must become certified by the Council on Law Enforcement Education and Training before being sworn in.
 After swearing-in, new officers will complete an additional four to six months of field training with the OKCPD.

 Oklahoma City Police Department Information

 The OKCPD is organized into a central police headquarters with five substations and several special units including the Equine Unit, Lake Patrol Section, Helicopter Unit, Airport Police Unit, and Motorcycle Unit.
 Officers are typically eligible to apply to special units after earning experience in patrol.
 Some positions are competitive and may require different combinations of education, experience, and training.